alpha-yadav/DSA/readme.md

 For sparse graphs (graphs with many fewer edges than the maximum possible), consider using adjacency lists, which are generally more memory-efficient.

+#  Introduction To Graph Theory
+Graph theory is a branch of mathematics that studies graphs, which are mathematical structures used to model pairwise relations between objects.
+A graph consists of vertices (also called nodes or points) and edges (also called lines or arcs) that connect pairs of vertices.
+While seemingly simple, graph theory has profound implications and applications across numerous fields.

+Here's a breakdown of introductory concepts:

+**1. Basic Definitions:**

+* **Graph:** A set of vertices (V) and a set of edges (E), where each edge connects two vertices.
+Formally represented as G = (V, E).
+* **Vertex (or Node):**  A point or node in the graph.
+* **Edge (or Arc):** A connection between two vertices.
+Edges can be *directed* (meaning the connection has a direction, like a one-way street) or *undirected* (meaning the connection is bidirectional, like a two-way street).
+* **Directed Graph (Digraph):** A graph where edges have a direction.
+Represented with an arrow on the edge indicating the direction.
+* **Undirected Graph:** A graph where edges have no direction.
+* **Adjacent Vertices:** Two vertices connected by an edge.
+* **Incident Edge:** An edge that connects to a vertex.
+* **Degree (of a vertex):** The number of edges incident to a vertex.
+In directed graphs, we have *in-degree* (number of edges pointing to the vertex) and *out-degree* (number of edges pointing away from the vertex).
+* **Path:** A sequence of vertices connected by edges.
+* **Cycle:** A path that starts and ends at the same vertex, with no repeated vertices (except the starting/ending vertex).
+* **Connected Graph:** A graph where there is a path between any two vertices.
+* **Disconnected Graph:** A graph that is not connected.
+* **Complete Graph:** A graph where every pair of vertices is connected by an edge.
+* **Tree:** A connected graph with no cycles.
+* **Subgraph:** A graph whose vertices and edges are subsets of a larger graph.
+* **Weighted Graph:** A graph where each edge has a weight (e.g., distance, cost, capacity).

+**2. Representations of Graphs:**

+Graphs can be represented in several ways:

+* **Adjacency Matrix:** A square matrix where the element (i, j) represents the connection between vertex i and vertex j.
+A 1 indicates an edge exists, a 0 indicates no edge.
+For weighted graphs, the element (i, j) represents the weight of the edge.
+* **Adjacency List:** A list where each vertex has a list of its adjacent vertices.
+More space-efficient for sparse graphs (graphs with relatively few edges).

+**3. Applications of Graph Theory:**

+Graph theory has a vast range of applications, including:

+* **Computer Science:**  Network routing, data structures, algorithm design, social network analysis.
+* **Operations Research:**  Transportation networks, scheduling, resource allocation.
+* **Chemistry:**  Molecular modeling.
+* **Biology:**  Gene regulatory networks, protein-protein interactions.
+* **Social Sciences:**  Social network analysis, influence propagation.
+* **Physics:**  Network theory, statistical mechanics.

+This is a basic introduction.
+Further study would delve into specific graph algorithms (like Dijkstra's algorithm for shortest paths, breadth-first search, depth-first search), graph properties (like planarity, connectivity), and more advanced concepts.